songssssss/GCP-PDE-preparation/Questions/examtopics.md

 Zone Resilience: Google Cloud's regional design ensures that zones within a region are independent of each other, which adds resilience to zone failures.
 Automatic Failover: In case of a primary instance failure, Cloud SQL will automatically promote the failover replica to become the new primary instance, minimizing downtime.

+---
+## Q21
+In BigQuery, when partitioning a table, you can only use **one column** to create partitioned tables.
+This column is typically a timestamp or date column, which allows you to effectively manage and query large datasets based on time.

+### Types of Partitioning:

+1. **Time-based Partitioning**: This is the most common method and is used with columns of type `DATE`, `DATETIME`, or `TIMESTAMP`.
+You can partition by day, month, or year.

+2. **Integer Range Partitioning**: You can also partition a table using an integer column.
+This method allows you to specify ranges of integer values.

+### Additional Considerations:

+- **Clustering**: While you can only partition by one column, you can apply clustering on additional columns.
+Clustering allows you to organize data within the partitions, which can improve query performance.

+- **Best Practices**: Choose a partitioning column that reduces the amount of data scanned during queries, optimizing both performance and cost.

+If you have further questions about partitioning strategies or any other BigQuery features, feel free to ask!
+---
+## Q215
+Analytics Hub can then be used to share this data securely and efficiently with the partner organization, maintaining control and governance over the shared data

+---